-Appendix D provides GPS co-ordinates of the location of the above-mentioned declared species along Lucinda Drain.
-There were three individual occurrences of LP Act Class 3 Broad-leaf Pepper, two occurrences of LP Act Class 2 Prickly Pear, one occurrence of LP Act Class 3 Chinese Elm and two occurrences of LP Act Class 3 Lantana identified during this survey.
-Active treatment to control some of the identified LP Act declared Class 2 and 3 species was evident during the May 2012 survey.
-It is important to note that where Broad-leaf Pepper and Lantana have been treated (i.e. lopped or frilled), regeneration is occurring and secondary treatment is likely to be required.
+Appendix 4 and Appendix 5 provides GPS co-ordinates and locations of the above-mentioned declared species along Lucinda Drain.
+There were seventeen individual occurrences of LP Act Class 3 Broad-leaf Pepper Tree and one occurrence of Lantana, and two occurrences of LP Act Class 2 Prickly Pear.
+The majority of Broad-leaf Pepper Trees observed were juveniles, which indicates that regeneration is occurring along the western bank and further treatment is required.

-In comparison to the previous survey, the overall diversity of LP Act declared species has decreased by two species and the general abundance has decreased.
-The decrease in weed diversity and abundance may be a result of successful weed management or general survey limitations (i.e. the species is present but not detected).
+In comparison to the GPS co-ordinates recorded in the previous survey, the overall diversity of LP Act declared species has decreased by two species; however, the general abundance has increased.
+The decrease in weed diversity may be a result of successful weed management of particular species or general survey limitations (i.e. the species is present but not detected / false absence records).
+The increase in weed abundance may be a result of favourable weather conditions (as discussed in Section 4.6) and the lack of recent maintenance.

 Under the LP Act, landholders are obliged to attempt to remove Class 2 species and are encouraged to remove Class 3 species.
-It is recommended that declared species are removed, including individuals that have been previously planted within this area (i.e. Broad-leaf Pepper).
+It is recommended that declared species are removed, including individuals that have been previously planted within this area (i.e. Broad-leaf Pepper Tree).
 It is noted that a number of declared species are located along the banks of the drain and therefore appropriate removal techniques must be employed to prevent bank instability (e.g. stem injection, lopping etc).
-Fact sheets for declared pests identified within the survey area are provided in Appendix E.
+Fact sheets for declared pests identified within the survey area are provided in Appendix 6.